senzhaocode/ScaR/README.md

       perl evaluate.pl \

       --input /where_is_your_path/RCC1_ABHD12B_new \
-      #Set the input path, normally it should be the output directory of running the "select_read.pl"
+      # Set the input path, normally it should be the output directory of running the "select_read.pl"

       --output ~/output/RCC1_ABHD12B_summary \
-      #Set the output directory of running "evaluate.pl"
+      # Set the output directory of running "evaluate.pl"

   4.3 Summary of output directory

       For example: ~/output/RCC1_ABHD12B_summary
+      |

-      * `scaffold_*_seq.fa` (cDNA sequences of geneA and geneB, and breakpoint sequence of scaffold in fasta format)
+      |--- `scaffold_*_seq.fa` (cDNA sequences of geneA and geneB, and breakpoint sequence of scaffold in fasta format)
-      * `hisats_noclip.sorted.bam` (BAM file: done by Hisat2 no-splicing alignment model)
+      |--- `hisats_noclip.sorted.bam` (BAM file: done by Hisat2 no-splicing alignment model)
-      * `discordant_split_1.txt, discordant_split_2.txt` (paired-end reads in fastq format: one-end maps to scaffold; the other maps to cDNA sequences of geneA/geneB -- extracted from hisats_noclip.sorted.bam)
+      |--- `discordant_split_1.txt, discordant_split_2.txt` (paired-end reads in fastq format: one-end maps to scaffold; the other maps to cDNA sequences of geneA/geneB -- extracted from hisats_noclip.sorted.bam)